naumanxds/Test_Challenge/README.md

 ### 1.1 Prerequisites

-Following are the porject dependencies for this method to work.
+Following are the project dependencies for this method to work.
 Before you begin, ensure you have the following installed on your machine:

  - Docker
  - Docker Compose
+ - Good Internet Connection
- - Make sure that in your system these ports are not used by anyother applicaton in order to avoid conflict `8000` `8001` `5433` `5673` `15673`
+ - Make sure that in your system these ports are not used by any other application in order to avoid conflict `8000` `8001` `5433` `5673` `15673`

 ### 1.2 Post Installation what you will have